mycontroller-org/documentation/content/en/docs/overview/_index.md

 MyController is designed to run with a limited resources.
 It can run on the first generation of the Raspberry PI.<br>

 MyController 2.x is completely redesigned.
+You can not upgrade from MyController 1.x

 ## Technologies Used
 * Backend